-As Covid-19 began to spread across the world, life as we knew it changed dramatically.
-This caused events to be cancelled, meaning brands were unable to showcase their shiny new toys to the rest of the word.
+As Covid-19 pandemic began to spread across the world, life as we knew it changed dramatically.
+This caused events to be cancelled, meaning brands were unable to showcase.
+Their shiny new toys to the rest of the word.

 For this reason, due to the pandemic, brands were forced to launch watches hastily in organised events held online.
 This includes Breitlings Summit Webcast and a digital version of Geneva’s cancelled event ‘Watches & Wonders’ show.

 Some traditional watch brands such as Rolex stuck to their guns and refused to sell their products online.
 However, moving with the times, other brands such as Patek Philippe.
 For the very first time, chose to allow their retail partners to sell their products via e-commerce channels.

 Although this is good news for the brand.
 One for the downsides of this is that because the brand never developed their own capabilities in the area of e-commerce.
 They had to allow for their products to be sold via a third party.

 Richemont, the name of the umbrella that brands such as Cartier.
 Panerai and many other luxury brands sit under.
 Online selling was already part of their business and one they were already familiar with.
 Their products can be brought on both their brand’s e-shops and market places of third parties.
 During the course of the pandemic, they have raced to uphold their position in the watch market.
 Finding alternative ways to deliver their products and services to their customers.

 Due to the pandemic, luxury watch buying can now be done at the comfort of your own home.
 And that is how the pandemic has changed the watch market forever.
 Brands will no longer be able to sell customers experience due to Covid restrictions and social distancing.
 The pandemic has also seen sales of a variety of luxury goods increase, which included watches, increase over the course of the pandemic.
 This means that consumers have not exactly stopped spending; they have just changed the way they shop.